mmlumba/guestbook/README.md

 # Guestbook
 A fullstack JavaScript app that allows a user to add comments to a web app.
 It also shows the wonderful magic of GraphQL, Apollo, and React.

+**This branch is used for presentations, which is why there's lots of comments in the code :)**

 ![guestbook app](app-preview.png "Guestbook")

 Both folders (client/server) are separate apps that need to be run separately.